Policies & procedures

 Positive behavior support initiative

-The School-Wide Positive Behavior Support Project has been developed by our staff to create our guidelines for success called PAW Power.
-These guidelines will help our children while they are in school, and we hope they become lifelong goals and attitudes.
+This School-Wide Positive Behavior Support Project has been developed by our staff to create our guidelines for success called Cheetah HALL Stars.

 You have three school days to send a note providing a reason for the absence.
 After three days it will be considered unexcused.